 Research

-Our current research project at HTRL@Millikin tracks all criminal cases on human trafficking in Illinois at all court levels.
-We are focusing on news media accounts and case records of human trafficking and attempting to analyze the different human trafficking dynamics in our state.
-We are coding each case and potential case focusing on how the traffickers were identified, their arrest record, types of charges, trafficking type and route, bail, race/ethnicity/gender of the trafficker and victim, and sentencing data.
-Examining the adjudication of trafficking cases beyond the federal level will allow us to chart trends in Illinois on human trafficking which can help identify cases in the future.
-It can also provide valuable tools for precedence on the state level with local prosecutors.
-The compilation of this data began in Spring 2019 and was presented at the Law and Courts section of the Midwest Political Science Conference in April 2022 with the aim of publishing it in the future.
+The third research project at the HTRL tracked all criminal cases on human trafficking in Illinois at all court levels.
+We focused on news media accounts and case records of human trafficking and attempting to analyze the different human trafficking dynamics in our state.
+We coded each case and potential case focusing on how the traffickers were identified, their arrest record, types of charges, race/ethnicity/gender of the trafficker, and sentencing data.
+Examining the adjudication of trafficking cases beyond the federal level allowed us to chart trends in Illinois on human trafficking which can help identify cases in the future.
+It provided valuable tools for precedence on the state level with local prosecutors.
+The compilation of this data began in Fall 2020, was presented at the Law and Courts section of the Midwest Political Science Conference in April 2022 and Pi Sigma Alpha National Student Research Conference in February 2024.
+The article was submitted for publication in Fall 2025.

 Our article "The Social Construction of Human Trafficking Victims in the Russian Media" was accepted and published online in the European Journal on Criminal Policy and Research in 2024.
 This is the second published article with a student co-author Kocha Changelia and the third article to come out of the Human Trafficking Research Lab!
 In the article we argue that the media contributes to the development and adoption of human trafficking legislation as they frame victims of human trafficking from different perspectives, which can influence constituent and government opinions.
 Despite the significant need for legislation to assist victims in Russia, the government is dragging its feet on adopting more comprehensive policies.
 In this paper, we examine how trafficking victims are framed in the media of Russia with quantitative systemic frames and qualitative substantive frames of 682 articles on human trafficking in the Russian media from 1997 through 2015.
 We found that increased media coverage was closely associated with legislative changes and declined after 2008, when Russia's authoritarian regime became more solidified.
 The results reveal that social constructions of human trafficking victims exclude other narratives that advocate for increased victims’ assistance in the Russian media.
 Negative and neutral frames with victim blaming, and stereotypes contributed to the limited policy development, which criminalized trafficking but offered no support for victims.